GallowayLabMIT/protocols/docs/protocols/tc/cryopreservation and thawing.rst

     - Right before use, aspirate gelatin liquid.

 6. Plate onto a T75 with 10 mL of growth media.
 Label flask with your initials, the date, cell type, and passage number (+1 the passage number label on the cryovial)
 7. Incubate at 37C.
-These cells with take 1-2 days for recovery.
+These cells will take 1-2 days to recover.